Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics: Conclusion

 Finally, while in practice densities are sometimes directly reported , one often does not observe the response densities directly, but has to first estimate them from individual data to enable the use of density-on-scalar regression.
-This causes two problems.
+This can cause two problems.
 First, when treating estimated densities as observed, like also in other approaches such as~\citet{petersen2019, han2020}, estimation uncertainty is not accounted for in the analysis.
 Second, the number of individual observations for each covariate value combination which is available for density estimation can limit the number of covariates that can be included in the model.
-In the future, we thus aim to extend our approach to also model conditional densities for individual observations, still allowing flexibility in the covariate effects, but without restrictive assumptions such as a particular distribution family as in GAMLSS \citep{rigby2005}.
+In the future, we thus aim to extend our approach to also model conditional densities for individual observations, transferring our flexibility of covariate effects to allow flexible density regression without requiring restrictive parametric assumptions such as a particular distribution family in GAMLSS \citep{rigby2005}.

 [heading=bibliography] \end{refsection}

 \begin{refsection}